 FTC staff also welcomes written comments on the issues discussed at the workshop.
 Public comments should be submitted online by 11:59 pm ET on October 11, 2019.

 Attending the workshop

-The workshop, which is free and open to the public, will be at the Constitution Center, 400 7th St., SW, Washington, D.C., and will be webcast live.
+The workshop, which was free and open to the public, was at the Constitution Center, 400 7th St., SW, Washington, D.C., and was webcast live.